Chinas Xi Promises $50 Billion For Africa Over Next Three Years - UrduPoint

 Beijing, (APP - UrduPoint / Pakistan Point News - 5th Sep, 2024) Chinese leader Xi Jinping on Thursday pledged over $50 billion in financing for Africa over the next three years, promising to deepen cooperation in infrastructure and trade with the continent as he addressed Beijing's biggest summit since the pandemic.

-Addressing the leaders at the forum's opening ceremony in Beijing's ornate Great Hall of the People on Thursday morning, Xi hailed ties with the continent as in their "best period in history".
+Addressing the leaders at the forum's opening ceremony in Beijing's ornate Great Hall of the People on Thursday, Xi hailed ties with the continent as in their "best period in history".

 "China is ready to deepen cooperation with African countries in industry, agriculture, infrastructure, trade and investment," he said.

-"Over the next three years, the Chinese government is willing to provide financial support amounting to 360 billion Yuan ($50.7 billion)," Xi said.
+"Over the next three years, the Chinese government is willing to provide financial support amounting to 360 billion Yuan ($50.

 Over half of that will be in credit, he said, with $11 billion "in various types of assistance" as well as $10 billion through encouraging Chinese firms to invest.